 Do you know what GrapheneOS do better than LineageOS regarding security!!!???, whole Graphene philosophy is regarding security, I follow "Replicant way" for years, but like to have phone made from one piece, hope that I'm not abusive.

 "I'm the owner of phone with MTK Helio P35 (MT6765V/WA), manufacturer will not update any more OS, can I somehow update baseband, does anyone know if MTK baseband are compatible between MTK chipsets, is SnapDragon less vulnerable than MTK."

 I didn't ask correct question, what I meant, can I update MTK baseband from other manufacturer, which also uses Helio P35, you hardly can brick phone, you can always use SP flash tool from MTK, to flash manufacturer image back.

-RE: update MTK baseband - Added by Denis 'GNUtoo' Carikli 28 days ago
+RE: update MTK baseband - Added by Denis 'GNUtoo' Carikli over 1 year ago

 With Mediatek the most promizing SOC for a free modem firmware is the MT62351 and if if I recall well there is some documentation on the Internet about the pieces missing (the DSP) in the u-boot fork that makes the modem partially work.